How Indexed Universal Life’s Growth Helps Retirement

 Since the IUL didn’t have to lose its place in line, it’s off to the races.
 There is it’s an advantage to buffering against that volatility with IUL floor.
 You will give up some of your upside and especially in some of the runs you can see that this is steeper here than it is here.

 To have money that’s safe and liquid, it’s not as linear as the investment community would have you think – that you get a better rate of return, long term rate of return over here and so therefore you win.
 You know, I agree – if we stretch this out 30 or 40 years, this probably will win.

 That brings us to our other point.
 The best deals that you’re going to get in the stock market or the real estate market or buying equipment or business inventory or buying other businesses or whatever that is, the best deals are going to be had down here.
 Even if you don’t catch it at the dead bottom, even if you caught it on the way down or you waited for things that stabilize.

 Arguably, you’re going to get a better deal down here, and what you’re not going to want to do is you’re not going to want to cash out your stocks when they’re down to buy these other assets.

 However, if you could contractually borrow against your IUL policy.
 Meanwhile, while the full balance continued to compound for you and you didn’t lose your place in line, there is a serious advantage to borrowing here even though that can be a dirty word because you can double dip.

-You get all the growth that you’re IUL was entitled to and you can also leverage this other asset building where you often have more knowledge and control.
+You get all the growth that you’re IUL was entitled to and you can also leverage this other asset-building where you often have more knowledge and control.
 You can stack that on top of the growth rate you get from your IUL and it’s really difficult to do the same thing borrowing against a retirement plan.
-There’s limits or even borrowing against a taxable portfolio of stocks.
+There are limits or even borrowing against a taxable portfolio of stocks.